zzz0906/LeetCode/2020_September/Readme.md

 AC **1-5 5-7 which means the passagers can enter the car in 5 and the passagers in the can leave the car**

+## Majority Element II

+Given an integer array of size n, find all elements that appear more than ⌊ n/3 ⌋ times.

+Note: The algorithm should run in linear time and in O(1) space.

+votes methods? >n/3*3 means there are 2 major elements at most.

+oh std first we need to vote two numbers then we need to cheeck whether its existing number > n/3

+also we need check whether this two numbers are not equal.

+AC!